11 Foods To Buy On A Cheap Budget

 The great thing about spinach is you can get a HUGE container of organic baby spinach for about $3.00 – $4.00, which goes far.
 We like it in soups, quiches, salads, and smoothies.
 Just think of all the nutrients in that spinach!

-I understand some people who are on blood thinners can’t have spinach; at least, that’s my understanding.
-This is my very favorite spinach salad, The Best Spinach Bowtie Pasta Salad
+I understand that some people on blood thinners can’t have spinach, at least that’s my understanding.
+This is my very favorite spinach salad, The Best Spinach Salad

 7. Eggs

 Mark and I grew up eating bacon and eggs for breakfast.
-There was not a lot of bacon and more eggs, but our breakfasts were excellent.
+There wasn’t a lot of bacon, but we had more eggs, and our breakfasts were excellent.
 I’m unsure when it changed, but now it’s scrambled eggs or quiches with some leftover ham or bacon.
 Or it may be no meat—just homemade bread with butter that works with scrambled eggs.

-We paid $11.49 for the five dozen package last week at Costco, that’s less than $.20 per egg to get all the health benefits of this great product.
+We used to pay $12.00 for the five dozen package at Costco, that’s less than $.20 per egg to get all the health benefits of this great product.
 So many recipes call for eggs, so you can buy a very inexpensive recipe ingredient and know you’re stretching your food budget dollars in healthy ways.

 8. Peanut Butter

 What’s better than a peanut butter and jam sandwich?
 Did you notice I didn’t say peanut butter and jelly?
 I like jams with chunks of fruit; that’s how I roll.
-We started buying smaller jars of peanut butter and jam because our family is now down to two people, and we want the jams to stay as fresh as possible once the container is opened.
+We’ve started buying smaller jars of peanut butter and jam since our family has shrunk to two people, and we want the jams to stay fresh once the container is opened.

 9. Canned Meat